Do you want to shape the future of paths and open spaces?

 Tel: 0117 3726210

 6.3 It is not necessary to go into all the details of applications here but the following paragraphs deal with the policy aspects and are largely based on those briefing notes.
+The secretary of state has published policy guidance on the determination of applications for consent in relation to common land, and those concerned with such applications are strongly advised to familiarise themselves with it.

 6.4 Under s38(1), the secretary of state